WHY VISIT BHUTAN

 - Jakar Tsechu: This thrilling five-day event is a relatively new festival begun by the Monastic Body of Jakar.
 It is held within the Jakar Dzong and it includes celebratory masked dances and folk songs.

 - Jambay Lakhang Drup: This festival is held over four days in one of the most ancient temples of Bhutan, built in the 7th century.
-The festival honours Guru Rinpoche (the man held responsible for spreading tantric or Tibetan Buddhism) as well as the founding of the temple itself.
+The festival honors Guru Rinpoche (the man held responsible for spreading tantric or Tibetan Buddhism) as well as the founding of the temple itself.
 This festival is well known for the sacred naked dance performed in the courtyard of the temple at midnight – although it is not permitted for tourists to attend.
 A fire dance is also held in the evening to bless infertile women, hoping that this will help them to bear children.
 Prakhar Dushoed: This small festival is held in the Prakhar Monastery in the Chumey Valley, about 30 minutes’ drive from Jakar.
-It is more low key than most other festivals but can be a nice addition to a trip to Bhutan, especially if you are travelling through to Trongsa from Jakar because you can stop here en route.
+It is more low key than most other festivals but can be a nice addition to a trip to Bhutan, especially if you are traveling through to Trongsa from Jakar because you can stop here en route.

 - Sumdrang Kangsol: This is a small festival held in Ura near Bumthang in the 9th month of the Bhutanese calendar.
 You will see masked dances and hear local folk songs.

 - Tamshingphala Cheopa: This festival is held in the Tamshing Monastery in the Bumthang Valley.
-The festival itself celebrates the temple’s link the Bhutanese Saint Pema Lingpa.
+The festival itself celebrates the temple’s link to the Bhutanese Saint Pema Lingpa.

 - Tang Nabkha Rabney: This celebration lasts for three days and it is performed for peace and prosperity.
 It also commemorates the founding of the temple Namkha Lhakhang.